 Tag Archives: azure managed identity

-First you need to acquire a token using Managed Identity by calling local endpoint: Note that audience must match the service you’re calling and is different from example calling ARM.
-Then call Key Vault REST API to get the secret: … Continue reading
+First you need to acquire a token using Managed Identity by calling the local IMDS endpoint: Note that audience must match the service you’re calling and is different from example calling ARM.
+Then call Key Vault REST API to get … Continue reading

 First get the subscriptions you want to assign permissions on: Then get the client id of the identity you to assign permissions for: Now perform the actual permissions assignment: That’s it, folks!